Patching over Analytic Fibers and the Local-Global Principle: Relative proper curves

+(2) Since it is boundaryless, by \cite[Theorem 9.2.3]{famduc}, $\pi$ is open.
+Hence, from now on we will assume, without loss of generality, that $\pi$ is surjective. \end{rem}

-Before exploring in more depth the properties of Setting \ref{200}, let us present two particular situations which lead to this setup, and one of which allows us to generalize some of the results of \cite{une}.
+Before exploring in more depth the properties of Setting \ref{200}, let us present two particular situations which lead to this setup, and which allow us to generalize (in different ways) some of the results of \cite{une}.